Had I My Way to Choose (Poem)

 No disappointment fall across my eager spirit:

-But I should know the sweets of rest,
+But I would know the sweets of rest,

 The joy of comfort undisturbed by any outer power.